rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 ---

 ## 3. Post-Epoch Staker Distribution

-At the end of each epoch:
+At the final slot of each epoch, the following process takes place:
-1. A **snapshot** of Solana accounts is taken.
+- A snapshot of Solana accounts is captured.
-2. Staker info and stake weights are extracted for the validator.
+- each validator’s staker details and stake weights are extracted.
-3. A **Merkle tree** is generated with reward shares proportional to stake.
+- An off-chain Merkle tree is generated containing reward share data.
+  - **Extra flexibility:** During this step, node operators can blacklist specific stakers or adjust individual stake weights before finalizing the tree.
-4. The **Merkle root** is uploaded to the `RewardCollectionAccount`.
+- The Merkle root is uploaded to the `RewardCollectionAccount` by the `reward_merkle_root_authority`.
-5. Stakers can claim their share using a valid **Merkle proof**.

-### 4. Reward Merkle Root Authority
+- Each staker claims their rewards by submitting a valid Merkle proof derived from the Merkle root.
+Claims are processed individually per staker.

+## Reward Distribution — Free & Automated by Rakurai
-- Set this authority to **Rakurai** if you'd like automated root generation and uploads.
+- Set this authority to **Rakurai** for fully automated root generation and uploads.
-- Or retain it yourself and manage the process manually.
+- Keep it yourself if you prefer manual management.

-> Rakurai charges **0% commission** for distributing rewards.
-Only Solana transaction fees apply.
+> **0% Rakurai commission** — only standard Solana transaction fees apply.

 ---